 American Marketing Association (AMA)

 American Marketing Association is a national organization for students interested in marketing.
 Our collegiate chapter of the AMA meets every week during the semester.
-The AMA frequently takes trips, as they did in the past to the World Trade Center in Chicago.
+The AMA frequently takes trips, to the World Trade Center in Chicago.
 In addition, the AMA helps various nonprofit organizations, such as the Salvation Army and Habitat for Humanity.
-For more information, contact the faculty adviser Glenna Pendleton.
+For more information, contact Assistant Dean Jody Lindberg.

 Association of Information Technology Professionals (AITP)